alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

 ### Cloning

 [Cloning] a repository copies the repository to your local machine or codespace, facilitating offline work and content management.
-You can of course also [clone a private fork].
+You can, of course, also [clone a private fork].

   [cloning]: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository